Central Columbia High School: Extracurriculars

 The Central Columbia School District offers a wide variety of clubs, activities and an extensive sports program.
 The sports programs are through the Pennsylvania Heartland Athletic Conference and the Pennsylvania Interscholastic Athletic Association.
 The Pennsylvania Heartland Athletic Conference is a voluntary association of 25 PIAA High Schools within the central Pennsylvania region.

-Clubs - National Honor Society, Audio-Visual, C.A.R.E.Club, Math Club, Science Club, SADD (Students Against Destructive Decisions), Literary Club, French club, FBLA, FFA, TSA, Chess club, and many more.
+Clubs - National Honor Society, Audio-Visual, C.A.R.E.Club, Math Club, Science Club, SADD (Students Against Destructive Decisions, Literary Club, German Club, FBLA, FFA, TSA and many more.
 Advisors receive additional compensation for heading these clubs, as outlined in the teachers' union contract.

 Athletics

 The Central Columbia athletics programs have had success in recent years.
 The girls' basketball and softball teams are also perennial contenders.
-The Baseball team along with Field Hockey have had great success in recent years.
 The Athletic Director is Kevin Morgan.
 Coaches receive additional compensation as outlined in the teachers' union contract.
 Where a sports team competes beyond the regular season additional payments are made to the coaching staff.